-Arsenal take on North London rivals Spurs today at Emirates Stadium live on Sky Sports 1 in the dinner time kick off (12.45).
+Arsenal take on North London rivals Tottenham today at Emirates Stadium in the first Derby of the 2009-2010 season, and the betting suggests the Gunners will win.
+The match is live on Sky Sports 1, with kick off at 12.45pm.

-The corresponding fixture ended 4-4 last season and came a matter of days after Redknapp took the job, it is the perfect opportunity to see just how far Spurs have come under Redknapp’s leadership as in all honesty Arsenal were by far the better side last year and should have beat Spurs convincingly.
+The corresponding fixture ended 4-4 last season and came a matter of days after Redknapp took the job.
+This match represents the perfect opportunity to see just how far Spurs have come under Redknapp’s leadership.
+In all honesty Arsenal were by far the better side last year, and should have beat Spurs convincingly.

-In the above mentioned game Spurs were helped by an early wonder goal (although I would call it a goalkeeping error) by David Bentley who has hardly been seen since and hung in there and at the end took advantage of a calamitous final 10 minutes to claim an unlikely draw.
+In the above mentioned game Spurs were helped by an early wonder goal (although I would call it a goalkeeping error) by David Bentley who has hardly been seen since.
+They then gamely hung in there, and at the end took advantage of a calamitous final 10 minutes to claim an unlikely draw.

-The loss of Modric has and will continue to be felt by Tottenham and last weeks match with Stoke is a perfect example were they dominated proceedings but couldn’t find that bit of craft or guile to open Stoke and surely the floodgates up.
+The loss of Modric has and will continue to be felt by Tottenham.
+Last week’s match with Stoke is a perfect example were they dominated proceedings but couldn’t find that bit of craft or guile to open Stoke, and surely the floodgates up.

 In today’s game David Bentley looks set to come back into replace the injured Aaron Lennon after Harry Redknapp stated he has impressed in training lately and looks to have got his head down.
 Jermain Defoe is still suspended so Peter Crouch will continue up front in his absence.

-For Arsenal goalkeeper Vito Mannone is set to be replaced by Manuel Almunia who has now fully recovered from a chest infection, Theo Walcott, Denilson and Tomas Rosicky are still out injured but Samir Nasri is available again but more than likely will only figure on the bench.
+For Arsenal goalkeeper Vito Mannone is set to be replaced by Manuel Almunia.
+The Spaniard has now fully recovered from a chest infection.
+Theo Walcott, Denilson and Tomas Rosicky are still out injured but Samir Nasri is available again.
+He will more than likely only figure on the bench though.